alanakaffenberger/alanakaffenberger.github.io/index.md

 ## Education
 **University of Kentucky**
-* Bachelor of Science in Neuroscience, Pre-Med (3.70 GPA)
+* Bachelor of Science in Neuroscience, Pre-Med (3.69 GPA)
 * Lewis Honors College
 * Graduation Date: December 2021

 ## Work Experience
->### Brand Associate—Old Navy
+>### Clinical Assistant—Dermatology Associates of Kentucky
->_July 2020 – Present_
+>_December 2020 – Present_
->* Greeted customers, responded to concerns, and ensured consistent customer engagement
+>* Assisted in the examination of patients under the direct supervision of a Provider
->* Achieved goals set on daily basis
+>* Interview patients while recording and updating medical information
->* Restored and maintained orderly appearance of main floor
+>* Checked and responded to patient messages via phone
->* Managed financial transactions
+>* Prepared treatment rooms for examination of patients
 >
 >### After School Counselor—Cassidy Elementary School
 >_January 2019 – March 2020_